Greaser (subculture)

 Greasers are a youth subculture that emerged in the 1950s and early 1960s from predominantly working class and lower-class teenagers and young adults in the United States and Canada.
-The subculture remained prominent into the mid-1960s and was particularly embraced by certain ethnic groups in urban areas, particularly Italian Americans and Hispanic Americans.
+The subculture remained prominent into the mid-1960s and was particularly embraced by certain ethnic groups in urban areas, particularly Italian Americans, Italian Canadians, Hispanic Americans and Hispanic Canadians.

 History

 Etymology

 The etymology for the term greaser is unknown.
 By the time of the Civil War, the words "greaser" and "greaseball" were understood to carry racist and segregationist meanings.
 It is speculated that the word originated in the late 19th century in the United States as a derogatory label for poor laborers, specifically those of Italian, Greek or Mexican descent.
 The similar term "greaseball" is a slur for individuals of Italian or Greek descent, though to a lesser extent it has also been used more generally to refer to all Mediterranean, Latino, or Hispanic people.
+A survey of Cincinnati schoolchildren's impressions of various ethnic groups was conducted in 1931; those who had unfavorable impressions of Mexicans included their characterization as "Greasers".

 Academic Jennifer Grayer Moore wrote in her book Street Style in America that the term was not used in writing to refer to the American subculture of the mid-20th century until the mid-1960s, though in this sense it still evoked a pejorative ethnic connotation and a relation to machine work.
 George J. Leonard, who conceived Sha Na Na, coined the term "greaser" in 1967 after he heard Gilbert Highet read the line "The glory that was Greece" from Edgar Allan Poe's poem "To Helen".
 However, S. E. Hinton, author of the novel The Outsiders, an influential portrayal of greasers, claimed to know the term from her youth in 1950s Tulsa, Oklahoma.
 The name was also applied to members of the subculture partly because of their characteristic greased-back hair.

 The dominant name for the subculture during the 1950s was hoods, in reference to their upturned collars, with many also calling them J.D.s (abbreviated from juvenile delinquents).
 Within Greater Baltimore during the 1950s and early 1960s, greasers were colloquially referred to as drapes and drapettes.